VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   Queries, which need more memory, are rejected.
 Heavy queries, which select big number of time series, may exceed the per-query memory limit by a small percent.
 The total memory limit for concurrently executed queries can be estimated as `-search.maxMemoryPerQuery` multiplied by `-search.maxConcurrentRequests`.
-- `-search.maxUniqueTimeseries` at `vmselect` component limits the number of unique time series a single query can find and process.
+- `-search.maxUniqueTimeseries` at `vmstorage` component limits the number of unique time series a single query can find and process.
-  By default, `vmselect` lets `vmstorage` to calculate the limit automatically based on the available resources and the maximum number of concurrent `vmselect` requests it can process (see: `-search.maxConcurrentRequests`).
-  Otherwise, `vmselect` passes the limit (which cannot exceed `vmstorage` limit) to `vmstorage` component, which keeps in memory some metainformation about the time series located by each query and spends some CPU time for processing the found time series.
   This means that the maximum memory usage and CPU usage a single query can use at `vmstorage` is proportional to `-search.maxUniqueTimeseries`.
+  By default, `vmstorage` calculates this limit automatically based on the available memory and the maximum number of concurrent read requests (see `-search.maxConcurrentRequests`).
+  The calculated limit will be printed during process start-up logs and exposed as `vm_search_max_unique_timeseries` metric.
+- `-search.maxUniqueTimeseries` at `vmselect` adjusts the limit with the same name at `vmstorage`.
+The vmstorage limit can be adjusted only to **lower value** and can't exceed it.
+By default, vmselect doesn't apply limit adjustments.
 - `-search.maxQueryDuration` at `vmselect` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.
   This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
   The limit can be altered for each query by passing `timeout` GET parameter, but can't exceed the limit specified via `-search.maxQueryDuration` command-line flag.